 Explain: ☐ The other parent has \$ income from other sources (side business, odd jobs, investments, etc.).
 Explain: The other parent receives \$ □ Unemployment Compensation □ Workers Compensation □ Social Security Disability Insurance (SSDI) □ Supplemental Security Income (SSI) □ VA Disability □ Other Disability □ Other: ☐ The other parent receives \$ each month Social Security benefits for a child on this case.
 Remember: Provide documentation for each type of employment and income.
 IF YOU ARE NOT CURRENTLY WORKING Have you had a job in the past?
 If yes, when did you become unemployed?
 If yes, why did you become unemployed?
-If yes, why did you become unemployed?
-If was laid off I was terminated I quit Are you looking for work? ☐ Yes ☐ No and I do not plan to ☐ Not currently, but I plan to in the future Please list information about your last 2 jobs (if applicable): Type of job/position: Type of job/position: Wage/Salary: \$ Wage/Salary: \$ Do you have trouble gaining/keeping employment or are you looking for work?
-Explain: If it applies, attach any proof of lay off or medical records affecting your ability to work CHILDCADE AND HEALTH INCIDENCE CHILDCARE AND HEALTH INSURANCE Do you pay for child care for the child(ren) on this case? ☐ Yes ☐ No For which child(ren)?
+If yes a laid off I was terminated I quit Are you looking for work? ☐ Yes ☐ No and I do not plan to ☐ Not currently, but I plan to in the future Please list information about your last 2 jobs (if applicable): Type of job/position: Wage/Salary: \$ Type of job/position: Wage/Salary: \$ Do you have trouble gaining/keeping employment or are you looking for work?
+Explain: If it applies, attach any proof of lay off or medical records affecting your ability to work CHILDCARE AND HEALTH INSURANCE Do you pay for child care for the child(ren) on this case? ☐ Yes ☐ No For which child(ren)?

 Does DCF pay any portion of the child care? ☐ Yes ☐ No If yes, how much? \$ Do you pay child care: □every month □ summer only □ after school only □ other: How much do you pay for child care? \$ □ each week □ every two weeks □ monthly Remember: Attach receipts, a bill, a letter from a provider on business letterhead, or a notarized letter from a provider.
-Who pays for the child(ren)'s health insurance? ☐ I carry the children's health insurance ☐ Medicaid ☐ The children have no insurance ☐ My current spouse carries the children's health insurance ☐ The other party on this case carries the children's insurance ☐ Someone else carries the children's health insurance If you or your current spouse carry private health insurance for the children, we need your current plan info: Insurance company name: Insurance company address: What type of plan is it? ☐ Employee only (Single) \$ ☐ Employee + children \$ ☐ Family \$ ☐ Other: Plan effective date: Policy #: Group #: List all dependents covered on the plan: 1) 2) 3) 5) ADJUSTMENTS I am requesting that my child support worksheet include the following adjustments: □ parenting time adjustment □ income tax consideration □ long distance parenting time □ special needs □ overall financial conditions other: SIGNATURE I declare under penalty of perjury under the laws of the State of Kansas that the foregoing is true, correct and complete.
-Signature:Date:
+Who pays for the child(ren)'s health insurance? ☐ I carry the children's health insurance ☐ Medicaid ☐ The children have no insurance ☐ My current spouse carries the children's health insurance ☐ The other party on this case carries the children's insurance ☐ Someone else carries the children's health insurance If you or your current spouse carry private health insurance for the checurrent plan info: Insurance company name: Insurance company address: What type of plan is it?
+Employee only (Single) \$ Employee + children \$ Family \$ Other er: Plan effective date: Policy #: Gr roup #: 1 List all dependents covered on the plan: 1) 2) List all dependents covered on the plan: 1) 3) 5) 3) 5) 5) ADJUSTMENTS I am requesting that my child support worksheet include the following adju parenting time adjustment parenting time adjustment lincome tax consideration long distance parenting time special needs long distance parenting time ADJUSTMENTS I am requesting that my child support worksheet include the following adju parenting time adjustment parenting time adjustment lincome tax consideration lincome tax consideration special needs other: stments: